Sunday, 31 May 2026

 of redemptive

 He's especially hard on himself when letting us into the drifts of his mind.
 It's a little too near home but his brilliant gift for story telling makes even the most depressing episodes highly entertaining.
-The peaks and troughs of his life don't come at you in linear and obvious ways either, they instead spring out of the pages in a surprising manner.
+The peaks and troughs of his life don't come at you in linear and obvious ways either, instead springing out of the pages in a surprising manner.

 No comments: